Components Hands-on

 Kubectl main commands

 kubectl is a command line interface for running commands against Kubernetes clusters.
-In all of them, you can replace <component> with any of the kubernetes component (pods, node, deployments, services, …)
+In all of them, you can replace <resource> with any of the kubernetes resource (pods, node, deployments, services, …).
+You can also use kubectl explain pod to get the definition of what is a pod, but it’s not very useful in practice.

-To create a kubernetes component that is define inside the file.yaml.
-It uses the kubernetes API server to schedule the creation of the component based on the yaml file.
+• To create a kubernetes resource defined inside the file.yaml.
+It uses the kubernetes API server to schedule the creation of the resource based on the yaml file.

 kubectl create -f file.yaml

-You can label components to organize your resources.
+• You can label kubernetes resources.
 It can then be used for network or access restrictions.

 Pods